periph/gohci/README.md

 It will look like this, with comments added here:

 ```
-# The TCP port the HTTP server should listen on:
+# The TCP port the HTTP server should listen on.
+It needs to be "frontend" by an
+# HTTPS enabled proxy, like caddyserver.com
 port: 8080
 # The github webhook secret when receiving events:
 webhooksecret: Create a secret and set it at github.com/user/repo/settings/hooks
 # The github oauth2 client token when updating status and gist:
 oauth2accesstoken: Get one at https://github.com/settings/tokens
 # Name of the worker as presented on the status:
-name: ogre
+name: raspberrypi
+# A single worker can run tests for multiple projects.
+projects:
+# Define one project per repository.
+- org: user_name
+  repo: repo_name
-# Alternative path to use to checkout the git repository, can be an alternative
+  # Alternative path to use to checkout the git repository, can be an
-# name like "golang.org/x/tools".
+  # alternative name like "golang.org/x/tools".
   alt_path: ""
   # Users that can trigger a job on any commit by commenting "gohci: run".
-superusers: []
+  superusers:
+  - maintainer1
+  - maintainer2
   # Commands to run:
   checks:
   - - go
     - test
+    - ./...
+  - - go
+    - vet
+    - -unsafeptr=false
     - ./...
 ```

 Edit based on your needs.
 Run `gohci` again and it will start a web server.
 When